wp-plugins/form-maker/readme.txt

 ###Features of Form Maker

 *   WordPress 3.0+
+*   Multiple default forms
-*   Twelve form fields with detailed parameters
+*   Twelve form fields with detailed parameters for creating forms
 	*   Custom HTML with standard editor
 	*   Text Input options (included 10 types)
-	*   Time and Date
+		*   Simple text to add a limited input field into the form
+		*   Password(protected input type form field) for signup forms
+		*   Text area allowing to shrunk the text form field wherever the text is longer than the field itself
+		*   Name form field with customizable field labels
+		*   Address form field with a chance to remove some of the fields from the form and possibility of editing field labels
+		*   Address (Mark on Map) to create an address form field using Google API integration
+		*   E-mail for providing emails (gets validated for the type during the form submission)
+		*   Number for numerical form field
+		*   Phone form field with a possibility to edit the field labels in the backend
+		*   Hidden fields
+	*   Time and Date form fields with a possibility of adding date pickers and time pickers for registration forms, booking and similar forms
 	*   Custom select and country select (drop-down lists)
 	*   Checkbox for multiple choices
 	*   Radio button for single choice
-	*   Captcha/ReCaptcha
+	*   Captcha/ReCaptcha for using safer forms
-	*   Page break
+	*   Page break for form pagination
-	*   Section break
+	*   Section break for creating multi-section forms
-	*   Map
+	*   Map for inserting Google Map into the form
+	*   PayPal form field with currency change possibility(commercial version)
 	*   Submit, Reset and Custom Button
-*   Up to seven field forms for free version and unlimited number of fields for the commercial one
+*   Up to seven field forms for free version and unlimited number of form fields for the commercial version of the Form Maker
+*   41 default themes for different form designs
+*   Possibility to include required field option to receive specific information from the form submitter
-*   Possibility to edit CSS or add custom Javascript into the form
+*   Possibility to edit the form CSS or add custom Javascript into the form
-*   Includes additional attributes for each form field for adding properties with Java Script (for more advanced users)
+*   Includes additional attributes for each form field for adding properties with Java Script (for more advanced form users)
-*   Possibility to receive the filled forms to the admin and submitter (if applicable) emails
+*   Possibility to receive the filled forms to the admin and form submitter (if applicable) emails
+*   Possibility to add custom text in the emails sent to the administrators and form submitter
+*   Possibility to edit and change the Email and the Name, which are displayed with the form submission sent to the form submitter, thus allowing to have a feedback to a specific email
-*   Shortcode button in WordPress standard editor
+*   Form Maker Shortcode button in WordPress standard editor to make the form inserting process easier, whereas it is also possible to change the form in the page/post just changing the ID of the form in the shortcode
-*   Data validation while submitting the form
+*   Data validation for all form fields while submitting the form
+*   Possibility to preview the form, as well as form themes
+*   Possibility to choose the desired file extension types for the file upload form field(commercial version of the Form Maker
+*   Fully integrated with PayPal: two checkout modes (Test Mode and Production) and five form field types (Amount, Select, Checkbox, Radio, and Shipping)(commercial version of the Form Maker), possibility to use the form as a payment/donation form
+*   Google Maps API Integration (commercial version of the Form Maker), possibility to use the maps in two different form fields of the Form Maker
+*   Detailed Form Maker User Manual describing form installation process, detailed form field descriptions, the process of inserting created form into your site and other details for the Form Users
 *   Filled information is kept in database
-*   Possibility to choose the desired file extension types for the file upload form field(commercial version)
-*   Fully integrated with PayPal: two checkout modes (Test Mode and Production) and five form field types (Amount, Select, Checkbox, Radio, and Shipping)(commercial version)
-*   Google Maps API Integration (commercial version)
-*   Detailed Form Maker User Manual describing installation process, detailed form field descriptions, the process of inserting created form into your site and other details about the Form User
 *   Required  and hidden form fields
-*   Possibility to customize button styles
+*   Possibility to customize button styles used in the form
 *   Form Pagination possibility
-*   Customizable themes to edit design of the Form Maker
+*   Customizable themes to edit the design of the forms
+*   Possibility to edit the form titles whenever required
+*   Possibility to create forms based on the default forms with the “Save as Copy” button
+*   Form Maker supports multiple languages allowing you to create forms in user-native languages
+*   Page redirect possibility after the form is submitted, allowing to navigate not only to specific pages (e.g. including other forms) or to another site (providing URL)
+*   Functional and easy to use back end; you can use navigation arrows to move the created form fields in the same page and even to move the form field from one form page to another
+*   Filled information is kept in database section of the form
+*   Detailed submissions field providing the ID of the submitter, the submission date, form submitter’s IP address and all of the form fields
+*   Searchable Submissions field to find relevant submitted forms in the database
+*   One form based submissions allowing to get separate data for each form
+*   Possibility to use Export CSV/XML feature to download the submitted forms and to analyze the data with advanced tools
+*   Possibility to edit form submissions, deleting the columns of irrelevant form submissions or for sorting the data
+*   Possibility to hide and unhide specific form fields from demonstrating in the Submissions

 ### Supported languages Of Form Maker